Get Well Soon

 - Ray Galton, John Antrobus

 - British Broadcasting Corporation

-Our Review: Get Well Soon is based on his meeting with long-term writing partner Alan Simpson.
-From their humble beginnings in a TB sanitorium in Surrey, the two would go on to define British sitcom, creating and writing such celebrated, well-loved and influential gems as Hancock's Half Hour and Steptoe & Son.
+Our Review: Get Well Soon is based on Ray Galton's first meeting with long-term writing partner Alan Simpson.
+From their humble beginnings in a TB sanatorium in Surrey, the two would go on to define British sitcom, creating and writing such celebrated, well-loved and influential gems as Hancock's Half Hour and Steptoe & Son.

 Although Simpson retired from writing in the late 1970s, Galton continued working well into the 2000s.
 One of his most regular and reliable partners in this period was John Antrobus, with whom Get Well Soon was written.